Catriona Harper. MBACP

 On-line and telephone sessions available.

-I am now offering Skype /Zoom and telephone sessions.
+At the moment I am only offering Skype /Zoom / Teams and telephone sessions.

 Take control of